AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

       ![](../images/U5lab08-image16.png)

 ### Task 4: Add and Configure Linear Regression and Train Model Module

+In this task, you will test your trained model on unseen data, evaluate its performance using scoring metrics, and run the full machine learning pipeline using Azure ML’s compute resources.

 1. Switch to the **Component** tab and search for **Linear Regression**.
 Then drag the component into your canvas.